Beautiful Creatures (2013 film): Production

 Alcon Entertainment purchased the rights to Beautiful Creatures in 2009, with the director Richard LaGravenese signing on soon after to write and direct the movie.
 Casting began in late 2011, and in February 2012, Viola Davis was cast as Amma.
 Soon after, Jack O'Connell and Alice Englert were announced to play the lead characters of Ethan Wate and Lena Duchannes.
 O'Connell later dropped out because of a scheduling conflict, with Alden Ehrenreich assuming the role of Ethan.
 Further casting included Emma Thompson as Sarafine and Mrs. Lincoln and Jeremy Irons as Lena's uncle, Macon Ravenwood.
 Of the character of Lena, Englert stated that "Lena is like most girls when you feel massively insecure."

 Principal photography was originally scheduled to begin 23 April 2012 in New Orleans and it took place, according to LaGravenese, from "I think, April 16th, and then we shot until June 26th, and then post[-production] was for me from July 5th to December 17th."
 LaGravenese chose to incorporate practical special effects along with computer-based ones for certain scenes, as Emmy Rossum described: "[W]hen we walked on to the stage and realized the chandelier does actually move, the chairs did actually spin, the table did actually spin.... it was all very exciting."
 On 19 September 2012, the first trailer for Beautiful Creatures was released.

 Camille Balsamo played Genevieve Katherine Duchannes in a sequence cut from the film; LaGravenese said:

 There was one part that I shot on green screen where I had all these actresses playing all the different Duchannes women from different periods [from the Civil War on].
 And my costume designer, Jeffrey Kurland, had gowns and things, one was from the turn of the century, one was from the '20s, one was from the ’40s, one was from the '60s, and they were going to appear in the first flashback and at the end of the movie, and then I cut them....
 It was just an idea that didn't work.

 The original soundtrack was composed by thenewno2 and released by WaterTower Music.
 Its musical style was referred to as "swamptronic", a term coined by LaGravenese, and it was recorded at Abbey Road.
 Dhanni Harrison, son of George Harrison, used some of his father's guitars and equipment in recording the soundtrack.

 Distribution

 Release

-The film's release date was originally scheduled to be on 13 February 2013, but the distributor Warner Bros. later pushed the date to 24 February 2013.
+The film's release date was originally scheduled to be on 13 February 2013, but the distributor Warner Bros.
+Pictures later pushed the date to 24 February 2013.
 The film was still released in Sweden on the 13th, a day before the film's North American release date.
 The film held its official US premiere on 11 February 2013, in New York City.